jmriego/dbt-ipy/README.rst

   %dbt rpc <args>
   (the args will be passed directly to dbt as command line arguments)

+The two most important parameters would be:

+- ``--port [port_number]`` Passing this parameter will run the DBT RPC on that port.
+Default is 8580
+- ``--existing`` This will skip creating a new DBT RPC and instead it will connect to an existing one on the specified port

 **Compiling queries:**

 The sql query in the cell will be compiled with the DBT RPC server and IPython will output the text::